-In this article we will show you, How to return Full row set (or Complete Table) from the SQL server using the Execute SQL Task in SSIS with example.
-This will also demonstrate the Result Set option Full Row Set.
-For this, we are going to use the Employee table present in the SQL Tutorial database
+How to return Full row set (or Complete Table) from the SQL server using the SSIS Execute SQL Task with an example.
+It will also demonstrate the Result Set option Full Row Set.
+For this, we are going to use the Employee table present in the database

 Execute SQL Task in SSIS Full Row Set

-In this example, we will use the Execute SQL Task to select the data present in the Employee table, and save the returned result set in another table.
-In order to do so, Drag and drop the Execute SQL Task from SSIS toolbox to designer space.
+In this example, we will use the SSIS Execute SQL Task full row set option to select the data present in the Employee table and save the returned result set in another table.
+To do so, Drag and drop the Execute Task from SSIS toolbox to designer space.

-Before we start configuring the Execute SQL Task, let me create variables that are required to hold the return records.
+Before we start configuring this, let me create variables that are required to hold the return records.
 And to do so, right-click on the design area will open the context menu.
-Please select the Variables option from context menu as we shown below.
+Please select the Variables option.

-As you can see from the bellow screenshot, we created 8 variables.
-Here, ResultSet variable of object type will hold the returned result set, and remaining seven column will be used in other task.
+As you can see from the below screenshot, we created 8 variables.
+Here, the ResultSet variable of object type will hold the returned result set, and the remaining seven columns will use in another task.

 Now, Double click on the Execute SQL Task Editor will open the Editor to configure it.
-Let me select the Connection Type as OLE DB Connection, which is connecting to SQL Tutorial database.
-Next, we are using the Direct Input as the SQL statement so, click the … button to write the custom SQL command.
+Let me select the Connection Type as OLE DB Connection, which is connecting to the database.
+Next, we are using the Direct Input as the SQL statement so, click the … button to write the custom command.

-Next, go to the Result Set tab, and click add button to assign the variables for the return set.
+Next, go to the Result Set tab and click the Add button to assign the variables for the return set.

-As we said before, select statement will return a complete table so we are assigning object variable (ResultSet variable) as the result variable.
+As we said before, the select statement will return a complete table.
+So, we are assigning object variable (ResultSet variable) as the result variable.

-Until now we successfully configure the execute SQL task.
-But, our intention is to save the result set in SQL database.
+Until now, we successfully configure the execute SQL task.
+But, we intend to save the result set in the database.
 To do so, we need a For Each Loop container.
-So, let me Drag and drop the Foreach Loop Container into the Control Flow region as shown below
+So, let me Drag and drop the Foreach Loop Container into the Control Flow region

 Double click on it will open the Foreach Loop Editor to configure it.
 Please navigate yourself to the Collection tab, and select the Enumerator as the Foreach ADO Enumerator.
 Next, select the Object variable (ResultSet) as the ADO Object source.
 We will do one separate article for the Foreach ADO Enumerator so blindly follow the steps.